 - Gel coats

-An acetone replacement product that replaces acetone in the woodshop is one that conserves natural resources, avoids toxic emissions, saves energy and contributes to a safe and healthy environment.
-Green products such as AcraStrip 600 provide proper sustainability, composition, function, disposal and cost effectiveness.
+A varnish remover that replaces acetone in the woodshop is one that conserves natural resources, avoids toxic emissions, reduces VOC's, saves energy and contributes to a safe and healthy environment.
+Green products such as AcraStrip 600 provide proper sustainability, composition, function, disposal, and cost-effectiveness.
 AcraStrip products are also easily recycled through simple settling.
 Furthermore, woodworking acetone replacement products can be easily collected in drums or totes and settled for 24-48 hours for the best results.

-To order AcraStrip as a replacement for acetone for woodworking, call us at 800-431-2072 ext.
-360 or email Mark Paul today.
+Contact us to order AcraStrip as a replacement for acetone for woodworking.
+Call us at 800-431-2072 ext.
+360 or email us today.